-Can a Prosecutor Be Sued For Withholding Evidence From An Accused Person?
+Can a Prosecutor Be Sued For Failing to Seek Out and Obtain Evidence That Would Help In the Defence of An Accused Person?

 A Prosecutor That Intentionally Fails to Provide Information or Evidence That Would Be Beneficial to a Defendant May Be Sued For the Tort of Failing to Disclose.
 A Prosecutor May Be Sued For Failing to Disclose Information or Evidence That Was In Possession or That Was Reasonably Obtainable.